 This past weekend, my daughter reached a huge social milestone.
-She was invited to her first play date!
-Although I was excited to have a little break, and for my daughter to have this playtime with a peer, my first thought was “I wonder if they have a family dog”?
+She got invited to her first play date!
+Although I was excited about this new venture and my daughter to have this playtime with a peer, my first thought was, “I wonder if they have a family dog”?
 Crazy, right?
 Sometimes it can be hard to turn off my “work” brain.
-However, based on my expertise in the field of kids and dogs, this question ranks right up there with “do you keep guns in the home”.
+Based on my experience between kids and dogs, this question ranks right up there with “do you keep guns in the home.”

-According to the APPA (American Pet Products Association) 68% of US families have a dog in the home.
-When coupled with the statistic from the CDC, estimating that half of all children 12 years of age and under have been bitten by a dog, this information can be a bit scary.
-Especially considering the fact that many of these dog bites come from a dog with which the child is acquainted.
-As parents, it is not only our responsibility to make sure our child is safe around our pets, but around those of our friends as well.
-Unfortunately, this begs the question of; “How do I approach this topic with my friends, without sounding crazy or offensive?”
+According to the APPA (American Pet Products Association), 68% of US families have a dog in the home.
+When coupled with statistics from the CDC, estimating that a dog has bitten half of all children 12 years of age and under can be a bit scary.
+Mainly because many of these dog bites come from a dog with which the child is acquainted.
+As parents, it is not only our responsibility to make sure our child is safe around our pets but also our friends.
+Unfortunately, this begs the question of, “How do I approach this topic with my friends, without sounding crazy or offensive?”
 For the safety of your children, I recommend following the steps below:

 Step 1: For the first play date, invite yourself along.
 Be sure to supervise your child at all times, and begin to evaluate the family’s pet.
 In casual conversation, you can ask questions such as:

-- “How old is your dog?” – this question is important because the older a dog, the more their tolerance level for kids could decrease
+- “How old is your dog?” – this question is vital because the older a dog, the more their tolerance level for kids could decrease

-- “Does the dog have any health issues”- another important questions to dictate the tolerance level of a dog around kids.
+- “Does the dog have any health issues”- another essential question to dictate the tolerance level of a dog around kids.

-- “Has he/she been raised with your child since birth?”- this gives us an idea of whether or not the dog has adapted to children and is used to the behaviors associated with a certain age group.
-If the dog was just adopted, then we would have no way of knowing its past experiences with kids.
+- “Has he/she been raised with your child since birth?”- this answer gives us an idea of whether or not the dog has adapted to children and is used to the behaviors associated with a particular age group.
+If the dog were just adopted, we would have no way of knowing its past experiences with kids.
 A newly adopted dog will expose unknown behaviors for up to 3 months.

-- “What breed of dog is that?” – This question is important because different breeds of dogs were bred for different reasons.
-Knowing this information could help you know the dog’s bite style and the general characteristics of that breed.
+- “What breed of dog is that?” – This question is essential because we breed dogs for various reasons.
+Knowing this information could help you correlate the dog’s bite style and the general characteristics of that breed.
 But always remember that ALL dogs are capable of biting!

 Step 2: After or throughout your questioning, begin looking for the following actions/signs in their dog: